-Certain Claimants will be required to complete and submit the Claim Information Form electronically.
-The proposed rule change would require Claimants with analyst-related arbitrations, who are represented by counsel, to complete part of the arbitration case filing process online.
-The proposed rule change provides that, in any case alleging that a customer, member, or associated person suffered a loss due to reliance on a recommendation from an analyst, the Claimant, if represented by counsel, must complete a Claim Information Form online that can be accessed through the NASD Web site.10 Once the Claimant or counsel (referred to herein collectively as "Claimant") completes the Claim Information Form, Claimant will be prompted to print the NASD Dispute Resolution Tracking Form ("Tracking Form").
-The Claimant would then complete the case filing process by filing a copy of the Tracking Form, the Statement of Claim,11 executed Uniform Submission Agreement, and filing fee and hearing session deposit through the mail, as is current practice.12
+The proposed rule change would allow a Claimant to commence the arbitration claim filing process by completing a Claim Information Form online that can be accessed through an NASD Web site.9 The Claim Information Form has been upgraded to allow the Claimant to attach an electronic version of the Statement of Claim to the form, provided it does not exceed 50 pages.
+Once this online form has been completed, the Claimant will be prompted to print the NASD Dispute Resolution Tracking Form ("Tracking Form").
+The Claimant would then complete the claim filing process by filing a copy of the Tracking Form, the Statement of Claim (if it has not been submitted electronically), an executed Uniform Submission Agreement, and the filing fee and hearing session deposit through the mail, as is current practice.10